 JBLM has taken great strides toward providing service members and their families with the quality housing they deserve.
 JBLM Family Housing participates in the Residential Communities Initiative program conducted by the Department of Army.
 The Army has chosen a management and development partner from the private sector to manage the family housing communities, to build new housing, renovate existing housing and demolish and rebuild existing housing in other areas.

 There are approximately 5,000 family housing units in 22 communities.
 Each is equipped with a stove and refrigerator, dishwasher and/or disposal, and washer/dryer hook-up.
 Many of the units have either a carport or garage.
 Home type pictures and floor plans can be viewed at ⚠ Lewis-McChord Communities.

 Residing in base housing is voluntary, not mandatory, except for personnel assigned to key and essential positions, as designated by the installation commander.
 All service members assigned to JBLM are eligible to apply for base housing.

-Eligible service members may apply in advance for on base housing by clicking HERE and see the current Waiting List average times by clicking HERE or by visiting the Lincoln Military Housing Leasing Center in Building 5128 on Pendleton Avenue upon arrival to JBLM.
+Eligible service members may apply in advance for on base housing by clicking HERE and see the current Waiting List average times by clicking HERE or by visiting the Liberty Military Housing Leasing Center in Building 5128 on Pendleton Avenue upon arrival to JBLM.